greluc/blaustein-led/CONTRIBUTING.md

 * *Describe the behavior you observed after following the steps* and point out what exactly is the problem with that behavior.
 * *Explain which behavior you expected to see instead and why.*
 * *Include screenshots and animated GIFs* which show you following the described steps and clearly demonstrate the problem.
-* *If you're reporting that Rust-FlightPlan crashed*, include a crash report with a stack trace from the operating system.
+* *If you're reporting that Blaustein LED crashed*, include a crash report with a stack trace from the operating system.
   Include the crash report in the issue in a [code block](https://gitlab.com/help/user/markdown#code-and-syntax-highlighting), a file attachment, or put it in a [snippet](https://gitlab.com/dashboard/snippets) and provide the link to that snippet.